Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 For a Finsler d--connection $\mathbf{D,}$ even it is metric compatible, $ \mathbf{D}_{\alpha }\Upsilon ^{\alpha \beta }\neq 0,$ which is a consequence of non--symmetry of the Ricci and Einstein d--tensors, see explanations for formula (\ref{enstdt}) and generalized Bianchi identities.
 Such a property is also related to nonholonomic constraints on the dynamics of Finsler gravitational fields.
 It is not surprising that the ''covariant divergence'' of source does not vanish even for $\ \widehat{\mathbf{D}},$ $\widetilde{ \mathbf{D}}$ and/or $\ ^{c}\mathbf{D.}$ Using distorting relations of type $ \widehat{\mathbf{D}}=\nabla -\widehat{\mathbf{Z}}$ \ (\ref{distorsrel}), we can always compute $\widehat{\mathbf{D}}_{\alpha }\Upsilon ^{\alpha \beta }$ from $\nabla _{i}T^{ij}$ for matter fields moving in a canonical Finsler spacetime following principles minimally generalizing those for general relativity as we explained above.
 In this case, the conservation law are more sophisticate by nonholonomic constraint but nevertheless it is possible to compute effective nonholonomic tidal forces of locally anisotropic gravitational fields when auto-parallels of $\widehat{\mathbf{D}}$ deviated from nonlinear geodesic (semi--spray) configurations.

 2pt \textbf{Axiomatics for the Einstein--Finsler gravity: \ } A constructive--axiomatic approach to GR was proposed in 1964 by J. Ehlers, F. A. E. Pirani and A. Schild \cite{eps} (the so--called EPS axioms).
-In a series of publications in the early 1970's and further developments, see original results and references in \cite {ehl1,ehl2,pir,wood,colem,perlick,schr1,schr2,schelb1,schelb2,audr,meist1}, it was elaborated the concept of EPS spacetime as a physically motivated geometric model of spacetime geometry.
-Within that framework the spacetime geometry was derived from a small number of assumptions on the propagation of light rays and on the motion of test particles.
+In a series of publications in the early 1970's and further developments, see original results and references in \cite{pir,wood,perlick,meist1}, it was elaborated the concept of EPS spacetime as a physically motivated geometric model of spacetime geometry.
 That axiomatic approach led to a common belief that the underlying geometry of the spacetime can be only pseudo--Riemannian which lead to the paradigmatic concept of ''Lorentzian 4--manifold'' in GR.

-An axiomatic approach to Finsler gravity theory was proposed in \cite {pim1,pim2}; it was formulated also a minimal set of axioms for Finsler geometry \cite{matsumoto}.
-R. Tavakol and N. Van den Berg \cite{tav1} have shown that physically interesting Finslerian spacetimes can exist in which the EPS axioms hold identically (a recent analysis of EPS for Finsler relativity is provided in \cite{anastas1}).

-Among the conclusions of work \cite{tav1} we find ''... in principle many of the assumptions made here can be dropped.
-Even though the resulting Finsler spaces will no longer satisfy EPS conditions identically, nevertheless it would be interesting to study them as examples of even more general geometrical frameworks''.
-In another turn, a rigorous analysis of Finsler like gravity theories, including recent developments and possible applications in modern cosmology and astrophysics, is important to be performed from the viewpoint of EPS axiomatic system and compatibility with experimental data and modern standard high energy theories.

-We consider that it is not possible to elaborate a general EPS type system for all Finsler gravity theories and generalizations.
-Such constructions are very general ones, with nonmetricity and nonstandard physical models.
-For Einstein--Finsler spaces, the EPS axioms can be extended, for instance, on $ TM$ when $\widetilde{\mathbf{D}}$ and/or $\ ^{c}\mathbf{D}$ are used for definition of auto--parallels and propagation of light on nonholonomic manifolds.
+An axiomatic approach to Finsler gravity theory was proposed in \cite{pim2}; it was formulated also a minimal set of axioms for Finsler geometry \cite {matsumoto}.
+We consider that it is not possible to elaborate a general EPS type system for all types of Finsler gravity theories.
+For the Einstein--Finsler spaces, the EPS axioms can be extended on $TM$ when $ \widetilde{\mathbf{D}}/\ ^{c}\mathbf{D}$ are used for definition of auto--parallels and light propagation on nonholonomic manifolds.